guymguym/s3d/README.md

 # Features

 1. **S3 API**
-   - Generated protocol code with [awslabs/smithy-rs](https://github.com/awslabs/smithy-rs)
+   - Generated S3 protocol code with [awslabs/smithy-rs](https://github.com/awslabs/smithy-rs) which builds the AWS SDK for Rust.
-   - Parsing of S3 operations, inputs, outputs, errors.
+   - Provides compatible parsing of API operations, inputs, outputs, errors, and the server skeleton.
 1. **UPLOAD QUEUE**
    - Writing new objects to local filesystem first to tolerate connection issues.
    - Pushing in the background to remote storage.